uvavision/apa-bench/README.md

 # The APA Benchmark: A People-centric Benchmark for Testing Vision-Language Models

 We introduce the APA Benchmark, consisting of images of Actors, Politicians, and Athletes paired with a series of text prompts.
 Our benchmark serves as a tool for practitioners and researchers who are considering VLMs for people-centric tasks.
-We demonstrate the usefulness of our benchmark by systematically probing a large variety of modern VLMs for their associative abilities in this domain.
-We discuss the implications of these experiments and examine how model scale affects their basic associative abilities, influence from societal biases and capacity for identity recognition.
+Our benchmark tests VLM for their association ability with respect to pictures of public figures in three domains: Athletics, Politics and Acting.
+We issue text prompts against photos of famous people in each of these domains and provide a score for VLMs according to their matching capabilities.

 ---